 I found two really great courses for Lightroom and Photoshop retouching for photo editors:

-They both have courses for photographers but they have seperate modules that pertain to photo editors and I love niche courses!
+They both have courses for photographers but they have separate modules that pertain to photo editors and I love niche courses!

 Diversifying your services takes the stress off and keeps your interest up

-Some people like to just focus deep on one servcie. but that isnt my style right now.
+Some people like to just focus deep on one service. but that isn’t my style right now.
 I will probably niche down and phase things out in a year or two when I decide what I enjoy most and what is most lucrative.
 But for now I am an explorer.